 The Board has reconstituted the Nomination and Remuneration Committee with independent/ non-executive directors to look after the appointment, promotions and payment of remuneration to the working Directors and Senior Executives of the Company.
-The Committee consisted of Dr.N.R.Sivaswamy as Chairman, and Dr.K.Mohan Naidu and Sri.R.Sudhakar Choudary as Members.
-Dr.N.R.Sivaswamy and Dr.K.Mohan Naidu resigned during the current year and the committee was reconstituted, adding Sri.P.S.Kumar and Smt.Lakshmmi Subramanian as the members.
+The Committeeconsisted of Sri.R.Sudhakar Choudary as Chairman, and Sri.P.S Kumar and Smt.Lakshmmi Subramanian as Members.
+During the year there were four meetings as under: